 On December 23, 2005, Landec entered into an exclusive licensing agreement with Aesthetic Sciences Corporation ("Aesthetic Sciences"), a medical device company.
-Aesthetic Sciences paid Landec an upfront license fee of \$250,000 for the exclusive rights to use Landec's Intelimer ® materials technology for the development of dermal fillers worldwide.
+Aesthetic Sciences paid Landec an upfront license fee of \$250,000 for the exclusive rights to use Landec's Intelimer® materials technology for the development of dermal fillers worldwide.
 Landec will also receive royalties on the sale of products incorporating Landec's technology.
-In addition, the Company received shares of preferred stock valued at \$1.3 million which represents a 19.9% ownership interest in Aesthetic Sciences as of May 25, 2008.
-The \$1.3 million is included in other assets in the accompanying Consolidated Balance Sheet.
-The \$1.6 million of value received under this agreement was recorded as licensing revenue in fiscal year 2006 in the accompanying Consolidated Statements of Operations since Landec has no further obligations under this agreement.
+In addition, the Company received shares of preferred stock valued at \$1.3 million which represented a 19.9% ownership interest in Aesthetic Sciences as of December 23, 2005.

 As part of the original agreement with Aesthetic Sciences, Landec was to receive additional shares upon the completion of a specific milestone.
 On November 22, 2006, that milestone was met and as a result Landec received an additional 800,000 shares of preferred stock valued at \$481,000.
 The receipt of the additional 800,000 preferred shares did not change Landec's 19.9% ownership interest in Aesthetic Sciences.
 The \$481,000 is included in other assets in the accompanying Consolidated Balance Sheet and was recorded as licensing revenue during fiscal year 2007 in the accompanying Consolidated Statements of Operations since Landec has no further obligations under this agreement.
+During fiscal year 2009, Aesthetic Sciences completed a second preferred stock offering in which Landec did not participate and as a result Landec's ownership interest in Aesthetic Sciences as of May 31, 2009 was reduced to 17.3%.

-On March 14, 2006, Landec entered into an exclusive license and research and development agreement with Air Products and Chemicals, Inc. Landec received an upfront licensing fee of \$800,000 at close and rights to receive up to an additional \$1.6 million of license payments to be paid in quarterly installments of \$200,000 each during years two and three of the agreement for the exclusive rights to use Landec's Intelimer materials technology in specific fields worldwide.
-The first installment for \$200,000 was received during the fourth quarter of fiscal year 2007.
-In addition, Landec received at close \$100,000 for technology transfer work that was performed by Landec prior to May 28, 2006.
-Landec will provide research and development support to Air Products for three years with a mutual option for two additional years.
+On March 14, 2006, Landec entered into an exclusive license and research and development agreement with Air Products and Chemicals, Inc. Landec will provide research and development support to Air Products for three years with a mutual option for two additional years.
 The license fees are being recognized as license revenue over a three year period beginning March 2006.
-In addition, in accordance with the agreement, Landec will receive approximately 40% of the gross profit generated from the sale of products by Air Products that incorporate Landec's Intelimer materials.
-In 2008, an amendment was entered into by the Company whereby certain technology applications were reacquired as well as the elimination of an existing contract claim in order to refine the existing relationship.
+In addition, in accordance with the agreement, Landec will receive 40% of the gross profit generated from the sale of products by Air Products occurring after April 1, 2007, that incorporate Landec's Intelimer materials.
+In 2008, an amendment was entered into by the Company whereby certain technology applications were re-acquired as well as the elimination of an existing contract claim in order to refine the existing relationship.
 As a result, the Company recorded a \$600,000 expense to selling, general and administrative expense during the year ended May 25, 2008.
-The Company recognized \$800,000 in license revenues under this agreement during both fiscal year 2008 and 2007 and recognized \$300,000 during fiscal year 2006.
-During fiscal years 2008 and 2007 the Company recognized \$528,000 and \$20,000, respectively, for its share of the gross profits realized from the sale of Intelimer-based products by Air Products.
+The Company recognized \$600,000 in license revenues under this agreement in fiscal year 2009 and \$800,000 in license revenues under this agreement during both fiscal year 2008 and 2007.
+During fiscal years 2009, 2008 and 2007 the Company recognized \$1.1 million, \$528,000 and \$20,000, respectively, for its share of the gross profits realized from the sale of Intelimer-based products by Air Products.